JustusHenke/QCA-AID/README.md

 - Deductive category application
 - Inductive category development
 - Multi-coder support (AI and human)
+- Category merging and splitting capabilities
 - Intercoder reliability calculation
+- Category system revision and optimization
+- Iterative analysis process with saturation checks
 - Comprehensive analysis export
+- Attribute-based analysis for demographic or contextual factors
+- Configurable analysis parameters and thresholds
 - Detailed documentation of the coding process

+## Note on data protection

+AI-supported data processing uses the OpenAI interface.
+Even if these requests are not officially used for training models, this constitutes processing by third parties.
+Check whether your documents are approved for this and remove sensitive information if necessary.
+Use with highly sensitive data is expressly not recommended.

 ## Installation